Nose: Structure in air-breathing forms

 In amphibians and lungfish, the nostrils open into small sacs that, in turn, open into the forward roof of the mouth through the choanae.
 These sacs contain a small amount of olfactory epithelium, which, in the case of caecilians, also lines a number of neighbouring tentacles.
 Despite the general similarity in structure to those of amphibians, the nostrils of lungfish are not used in respiration, since these animals breathe through their mouths.
 Amphibians also have a vomeronasal organ, lined by olfactory epithelium, but, unlike those of amniotes, this is generally a simple sac that, except in salamanders, has little connection with the rest of the nasal system.

 In reptiles, the nasal chamber is generally larger, with the choanae located much further back in the roof of the mouth.
 In crocodilians, the chamber is exceptionally long, helping the animal to breathe while partially submerged.
 The reptilian nasal chamber is divided into three parts: an anterior vestibule, the main olfactory chamber, and a posterior nasopharynx.
 The olfactory chamber is lined by olfactory epithelium on its upper surface and possesses a number of turbinates to increase the sensory area.
 The vomeronasal organ is well-developed in lizards and snakes, in which it no longer connects with the nasal cavity, opening directly into the roof of the mouth.
 It is smaller in turtles, in which it retains its original nasal connection, and is absent in adult crocodilians.

-Birds have a similar nose to reptiles, with the nostrils located at the upper rear part of the beak.
+Birds have a similar nose to other reptiles, with the nostrils located at the upper rear part of the beak.
 Since they generally have a poor sense of smell, the olfactory chamber is small, although it does contain three turbinates, which sometimes have a complex structure similar to that of mammals.
 In many birds, including doves and fowls, the nostrils are covered by a horny protective shield.
 The vomeronasal organ of birds is either under-developed or altogether absent, depending on the species.